Godzil/glossary-bot/README.md

-# Pimoroni-Discord-Bot
+# Glossary-bot for Discord
+This is the glossary bot, to help you to have a glossary on your prefered discord server.

-This is the officially unofficial Pimoroni Discord bot!
+A complete and shameless ripoff of the officially unofficial Pimoroni Discord bot!

 Feel free to mess around with the code and make improvements where you can!